 While all students in split groups may file a split group petition, priority for reunification goes to groups that meet the following conditions:

 - The group was not split because the members selected different group retention choices

-- The group was not split due to members not using the group retention feature
+- The group was not split due to low or no group retention

 - All members have the same assignment priority